thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 ## Platform's internalization

 Imagine you manage a dashboard that is accessed by customers from various countries.
-To ensure everyone can understand the dashboard easily, you'll want the names of the dashboard, widgets, devices, and data keys to appear in customer's preferred language.
+To ensure everyone can understand the dashboard easily, you may want the names of the dashboard, widgets, devices, data keys, and any other dashboard components to appear in customer's specific language.
 This is where ThingsBoard's internationalization feature comes into play.

-Each customer must have a unique translation map.
-This map contains custom translations for the names of items like devices, assets, and any other components on the dashboard.
-When setting up these elements, instead of entering a fixed name, you use a structure in the format **{i18n}**.
+To make translation of mentioned elements dynamic use structure in the format **{i18n}**.
 This structure ensures that the name of each element is pulled from the customer's individual translation map.

 {% capture difference %}